hidefromkgb/msu3-waves/README.md

 Fourth task for the CG course, GPU-driven water simulation.<br/>
 The vast majority of ideas have been borrowed from http://madebyevan.com/<br/>
 In fact, this is just a rough port of his «WebGL Water» into C.<br/>
-Compatible with Linux, Win32 and WINE.<br/>
+Compatible with Linux, Mac, Windows and WINE.<br/>

 (original description in Russian:)